Search the PRONI Historical Maps viewer

 The search text box (located at the top left hand side of the screen) enables you to search by townland, parish or town/ city name; or using modern postal address.

 You can browse the map or navigate to a particular area by using the plus and minus buttons on the application; using the rollerball on your mouse, or by 'clicking and dragging' using your mouse.
-To find out information about your area of interest (the townland name, parish and county), click on a particular point on the map.
+To find out information about your area of interest (the townland name, parish and county), press on a particular point on the map.

 Various functions can be performed using the widgets (icons) which are located in a row at the top right hand side of your screen.
 Widget functions are summarised below.

 Help using the Historical Maps viewer:

-The Help widget contains a comprehensive guide on how to use the PRONI Historical Maps viewer and a link to a PDF version of this guidance which can be downloaded for reference.
+The Help widget has a guide on how to use the PRONI Historical Maps viewer and a link to a PDF version of this guidance which can be downloaded for reference.

 Map layers and datasets: